Lymah123/hotel-website/README.md

 # hotel-website

-A well-built website for modern hotels
+A well-built website for modern hotels.

 The website was built with JS, HTML, and CSS